 NEET PG reservation for OBC

-There will be 27 per cent NEET PG reservation for OBC candidates in AIQ seats, as per the revised quota system in admission to government medical colleges.
+There is 27 per cent NEET PG reservation for OBC candidates in AIQ seats, as per the revised quota system in admission to government medical colleges.
 This would enable candidates of OBC category to compete for seats in any state through AIQ scheme.
 The revised rule of OBC quota in NEET PG will be applicable as per the Central OBC list.

 OBC criteria for seeking benefit under AIQ seat

-OBC refers to Other Backward Candidates.
+OBC refers to Other Backward Classes.
 Candidates need to check the Central list of OBC to know whether he/she can avail the benefit for NEET PG admission or not.
 The list mentions state-wise castes which are considered OBC.
 Only those who fall into the category of the non-creamy layer will be applicable under OBC quota in AIQ seats.
 Creamy layer OBC candidates won’t be able to avail the benefit of the newly introduced quota in NEET PG.
 For the non-creamy layer, the candidate’s parent's income should be less than Rs 8 lakh per year.
 At the same time, they should not hold posts of class one or two officer rank.
 Candidates of the OBC category need to have a certificate which is issued by Tahsildar in the district of the state.

 NEET PG reservation for EWS

 EWS stand for Economically Weaker Section (EWS) and are eligible for 10 per cent reservation in 50 per cent AIQ seats in NEET PG admission.
-Rest 50 per cent AIQ seats under EWS category will be allotted by State as per their own reservation criteria.
-One of the criteria for EWS is that candidate’s annual family income should be less than Rs 8 lakh.
-This Income includes earnings from all sources i.e. salary, agriculture, business, profession.
+Rest 50 per cent AIQ seats under EWS category will be allotted by the State as per their own reservation criteria.
+One of the criteria for EWS is that the candidate’s annual family income should be less than Rs 8 lakh.
+This Income includes earnings from all sources i.e. salary, agriculture, business, and profession.
 They must not have 5 acres of agricultural land or a residential flat of 1000 sq ft.

 Read more